How to Rebuild Your Life After Divorce

-Including the risk of becoming another statistic in the silent epidemic of male suicide.
+Life after divorce for men spells ruin, in every way imaginable, including the risk of becoming another statistic in the silent epidemic of male suicide.

 A divorced man committing suicide cannot be good for his family.

-A man’s suicide, a father’s suicide is not beneficial for his children, not emotionally or financially.
+A man’s suicide, a father’s suicide, is not beneficial for his children, not emotionally or financially.

 Divorce is the end of a marriage.